-Today we are continuing with the second installment of our three-part series that breaks down the choices one has in booking accommodations for vacations or holidays.
-We will now look at mid-range options for those travelers who want a little more comfort than hostels can provide but at a more reasonable price than hotels.
+Today we are continuing with the second installment of our three-part series on choosing accommodations.
+We will now look at mid-range options for those who want more comfort than hostels can provide.
+But at a more reasonable rate than hotels.

-If you think you are up to the task, I would recommend trying Priceline when booking accommodations because it allows you the chance to place bids on the price of a hotel room.
-However, if you don’t like taking risks, then I would suggest trying aggregator websites like Home Away, VRBO (Vacation Rentals by Owner) and AirBnB.
-They list homes, rooms, guesthouses and cabins owned by people who want to rent them out to vacationers for a set daily, weekly or even longer rate.
+If you think you are up to the task, I would recommend trying Priceline when booking accommodations.
+Priceline allows you the chance to place bids on the price of a hotel room.
+However, if you don’t like taking risks, then I would suggest trying aggregator websites like Home Away, VRBO and Airbnb.
+They list homes, rooms, guesthouses, and cabins owned by people who want to rent them out to vacationers.

 I’ve noticed that some have taken to charging security deposits, I usually avoid those accommodations because it’s so much of a hassle, though I understand that prior experiences may have caused owners to resort to this.
-Nevertheless, all of these conditions will be clearly indicated on each listing, so be sure to read each carefully.
+Nevertheless, all of these conditions are indicated on each listing, so be sure to read each carefully.

 To get started, You will need to plug in your destination, the dates you plan to visit and the number in your party on the aggregator homepage.
 The website’s search engine will render a list of properties that are available for rent on those dates.